First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Results

 \subsection{Timing analysis}

-For the timing analysis we extracted 2--8~keV light curves from the event files of DU1 and DU3.
+For the timing analysis, we extracted 2--8~keV light curves from the event files of DU1 and DU3.
 Using \textsc{xselect}, we applied an energy filter and selected source photons from the same circular region used for the spectral analysis.
-Light curves were produced with a time bin of 1~s, and the resulting curves from DU1 and DU3 were summed using the \texttt{lcmath} procedure.
+We produced light curves with a time bin of 1~s, and summed the resulting curves from DU1 and DU3 using the \texttt{lcmath} procedure.
+Figure~\ref{fig:lc} shows the resulting summed 2--8~keV light curve.

 The $\chi^2$ periodogram gives a peak at $5.49\pm0.05$~h (Fig.~\ref{fig:period}).
-The uncertainty was estimated using a bootstrap resampling procedure, where the light curve was repeatedly randomized within its statistical uncertainties and the main peak of the periodogram was fitted with a Gaussian.
-This period corresponds to the NS’s $\sim 5$~h spin period \citep{Corbet2006, Corbet2008} and serves as the basis for the phase-resolved polarimetric analysis presented below.
+We estimated the uncertainty using a bootstrap resampling procedure, randomizing the light curve repeatedly within its statistical uncertainties and fitting the main peak of the periodogram with a Gaussian.
+This period corresponds to the NS spin period of $\sim 5$~h \citep{Corbet2006, Corbet2008} and serves as the basis for the phase-resolved polarimetric analysis presented below.

 Folding the 2--8~keV light curve on this period yields a complex pulse profile (Fig.~\ref{fig:phase_stack_rvm}a).
-The profile, constructed using 50 phase bins, shows two maxima and multiple sub-peaks.
+The profile shows two maxima and multiple subpeaks.
+The light curve does not show statistically significant variability that would indicate changes in the spectral state during the \ixpe\ observation.
+The pulse profile, overplotted on the light curve, follows the data without indicating long-term deviations indicative of additional variability (Fig.~\ref{fig:lc}).
+This suggests that no strong changes in the dominant polarization properties occur over the course of the observation.